opendocsg/slw-judgments-backfill/2003_SGHC_160/report.md

 19     If Pritam’s counsel acted against his instructions below, he may have failed to provide adequate professional services.
 This could eventually result in disciplinary proceedings under s 75B and the Second Schedule to the Legal Profession Act (Cap 161).
 However, the evidence relating to counsel’s lapse of judgment was otherwise irrelevant to this appeal.
 The mitigation plea was made only after the judge had found Pritam guilty, and was therefore irrelevant to his appeal against conviction.
 There was nothing to suggest that the impugned admission had any impact on the sentence imposed, and was thus also irrelevant to his appeal against sentence.

-20     During the appeal, Pritam’s counsel relied on _Chia Kah Boon v PP_ [1999] 4 SLR 72 to argue that fresh evidence may be adduced even if it fails the _Ladd v Marshall_ test, as long as justice so requires.
+20     During the appeal, Pritam’s counsel relied on _Chia Kah Boon v PP_ <span class="citation">[1999] 4 SLR 72</span> to argue that fresh evidence may be adduced even if it fails the _Ladd v Marshall_ test, as long as justice so requires.
 That was undeniably true.
 However, the case of _Chia Kah Boon_ was very different from the present appeal.
 In _Chia Kah Boon_ , the evidence did not meet the requirements of _Ladd v Marshall_ because it was obtainable during the trial below.
 By contrast, the evidence in the present appeal was

 simply irrelevant.

-21     The court in _Chia Kah Boon_ emphasised that the exception to _Ladd v Marshall_ was a narrow one which was warranted only by the most extenuating circumstances: see _Chan Chun Yee v PP_ [1998] 3 SLR 638.
+21     The court in _Chia Kah Boon_ emphasised that the exception to _Ladd v Marshall_ was a narrow one which was warranted only by the most extenuating circumstances: see _Chan Chun Yee v PP_ <span class="citation">[1998] 3 SLR 638</span>.
 There were no circumstances here which justified a departure from the rule in _Ladd v Marshall_.
 Furthermore, it is settled law that irrelevant evidence may not be adduced: s 5 of the Evidence Act (Cap 97).

 **The appeal**